 “No deaths caused by ingestion or IV use of tianeptine sodium have been confirmed, but since there are no definitive lab tests to detect the substance in the body at autopsy, there is no way to rule out its involvement,” it noted.

 In truth, there are tests to detect tianeptine in the blood at autopsy.

-Swapnil Gupta, a psychiatrist at the Yale School of Medicine, treated a patient with a tianeptine addiction at his clinic.
+Swapnil Gupta, a psychiatrist at the Yale School of Medicine, treated a

 “John,” a 36-year-old married and employed man with a history of benzodiazepine and cannabis dependence responded to Zoloft (sertraline) but described himself as ‘‘bored,’’ ‘‘restless,’’ and ‘‘lazy.’’
 He wanted to go to graduate school, but felt he needed a legal nonprescription booster to help him summon up the drive.

 Over about three months, he began using a 5-gram jar of tianeptine roughly every 20 to 30 days, spending around $100 a month.
 But in between doses, he felt restless and anxious.

 When he decided to cut back because of the cost, possible ill effects on his liver, and the risk that the drug would become unavailable, he tried a remedy he found online.
 That didn’t work.